 Does it have a best before date?
 And how exactly do you get it out?
-We have the answers to some of your most common questions when it comes to expressing breast milk.
+We have the answers to your most common questions about expressing breast milk.

 What does ‘expressing milk’ mean?

 Expressing milk means the same thing as pumping milk.
 It’s a way of taking milk from the breasts without baby needing to breastfeed directly (NHS Choices, 2014).
 You can do this using your hands, a manual pump or an electric breast pump.

 Using expressed milk can be handy for women for many different reasons.
 Some people may do it because they have babies who can’t feed.
 Some because they might want to allow a partner or other family members to get involved in feeding.
 Others find it helpful in the early days for comfort.
 For example, if their baby is not feeding effectively, or has had a longer gap between feeds leaving them feeling uncomfortably full or engorged.

 Do I have to express milk if I’m breastfeeding?